Residential solar panels

 Gate battery ice cream container cover

-Here's an interesting little thought for the day; watching me do this is how I'm teaching my grandchildren the importance of caring for the environment.
+Here's an interesting little thought for the day; watching me do this is how I am teaching my grandchildren the importance of caring for the environment.
 Otherwise we will go the way the dinosaurs went.
 Climate change will become so violent that it may destroy everything we hold dear and threaten our very existence.
 Already we are seeing huge fluctuations in the weather.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.